NoMA PARKS FRAMEWORK

-For the last several years, the NoMa BID has worked to identify ways to overcome the omission of parks in the original planning for NoMa.
-The NoMa BID, building on the DC Office of Planning’s Small Area Plan for NoMa, the NoMa Vision and Development Plan of 2006, has invested significant resources in creating, with strong community engagement and consensus, visionary park plans for NoMa:
+For many years, the NoMa BID and NoMa Parks Foundation have worked to identify ways to overcome the omission of parks in the original planning for NoMa.
+The NoMa BID, building on the DC Office of Planning’s Small Area Plan for NoMa, the NoMa Vision and Development Plan of 2006, invested significant resources in creating, with strong community engagement and consensus, visionary park planning frameworks for NoMa:

-Projects that addressed these aspirations found expression in the NoMa Public Realm Design Plan’s with its unique approach knitting together public and privately-owned spaces in NoMa.
+Projects suggested in the NoMa Public Realm Design Plan took a unique approach to the idea of “parks”, separately considering: (1) the diverse array of needs that communities want their parks to address and (2) knitting together public and privately-owned spaces in NoMa.
 Without this public-private approach as its centerpiece, the cause of parks in NoMa would have been doomed.

 The NoMa Public Realm Design Plan became the foundational document for the public-private partnership between the District Government and the NoMa Parks Foundation as codified in the NoMa Parks Grant Authorization Act.

 The community highly valued the following as qualities and characteristics for NoMa parks: